kamilazdybal/kamilazdybal.github.io/_posts/2024-06-03-bellman-equation.md

 |_______|_______|_______|
 ```

 and with all transition probabilities equal to 1.
-The +1 tile is a terminal state at which the agent receives the +1 reward.
+The +1 tile is a terminal state at which the agent receives the +1 reward
+and no further transition from that state is possible.
+You can already see that this can't be the optimal policy because in <span class="math display">$$s = (1,2)$$</span> it would be
+best to move up, since the terminal state is one hop away in that direction.
+Instead, the current policy makes the terminal state reachable
+within three hops from <span class="math display">$$s = (1,2)$$</span>.
+But it also isn't a terribly bad policy -- the terminal state is reachable from every other state within at most three hops.

 The agent travels the environment according to the policy starting from some initial position.
 The agent's goal is to reach the +1 tile, irrespective of the starting position: